neumino/thinky/documentation/schemas.md

         - `enforce_type`: can be `"strict"`, `"loose"`, `"none"`.
     - `default` (optional): can be constant value or a function that will be called with the document as context.
     - `validator`: A function that will be used to validate a field before saving the document.
     The context is set to the current field.
+The function should return `true` if the field is valid, `false` otherwise.
 - An object that is a valid schema.
 - An array with one of the previous types.